seanreed1111/sql-recipes/recipes.md

 ---
 2-13.
 Finding First and Last Values within a Group Problem
-You want to calculate and display aggregate information like minimum and maximum for a group, along with detail information for each member.
+You want to calculate and display aggregate information like MINimum and MAXimum for a group, along with detail information for each member.
 You want don’t want to repeat effort to display the aggregate and detail values.

 Solution
 Oracle provides the analytic functions FIRST and LAST to calculate the leading and ending values in any ordered sequence.
 Importantly, these do not require grouping to be used, unlike explicit aggregate functions such as MIN and MAX that work without OLAP features.
-For our recipe, we’ll assume the problem is a concrete one of displaying an employee’s salary, alongside the minimum and maximum salaries paid to the employee’s peers in their department.
+For our recipe, we’ll assume the problem is a concrete one of displaying an employee’s salary, alongside the MINimum and MAXimum salaries paid to the employee’s peers in their department.
 This SELECT statement does the work.

-SELECT department_id, first_name, last_name, min(salary)
+SELECT department_id, first_name, last_name, MIN(salary)
-over (partition by department_id) "MinSal", salary, max(salary) over (partition by department_id) "MaxSal" FROM employee ORDER BY department_id, salary;
+over (partition by department_id) "MINSal", salary, MAX(salary) over (partition by department_id) "MAXSal" FROM employee ORDER BY department_id, salary;

 This code outputs all employee and displays their salaries between the lowest and highest within their own department, as shown in the following partial output.